samarthkashyap03/tracely/README.md

 ## Features

+- **Gmail Agent:** Securely connect to your Gmail inbox via client-side OAuth to fetch recent emails.
+The agent applies a local multilingual keyword pre-filter on email bodies and makes a single batch LLM request to classify rejections and automatically transition matching job statuses.
+- **Minimal Mode:** Instantly toggle a distraction-free mode to hide stats counters, secondary toolbars, and header descriptions, focusing the interface solely on your clean job applications list.
 - **Auto-Fill:** Paste a job description and company name, and the tool extracts the job title, location, salary range, work style (Remote/Hybrid/On-site), platform, and key requirements.
-- **Stats Dashboard:** Simple counters showing active applications, interviews scheduled, offers, and rejections.
+- **Stats Dashboard:** Simple counters showing active applications, interviews scheduled, offers, and rejections with premium border glow styles and micro-animations.
-- **Job Board:** A filterable, searchable table to manage all your applications and notes in one place.
+- **Job Board:** A filterable, searchable table to manage all your applications and notes in one place with alternating row colors.
 - **Resume Management:** Upload, preview, and download different versions of your resume (PDF or Word format).
 Link them directly to specific applications so you always know which version you applied with.
 - **Job Analytics:** Visual insights and charts for your job search, including application growth over time, platform breakdowns, and conversion insights showing which resumes and roles get the most interview callbacks.
 - **Custom Statuses:** Add or modify application stages, platform names, and tags dynamically.